Interactive Safety Tool

 Rear end collisions

-The most common crash on the road.
-The struck car is shoved forward while the occupant’s head lags behind for a fraction of a second; the neck absorbs the difference.
+The most common crash on the road, and the most common source of a car crash injury.
+In a rear end accident, the struck car is shoved forward while the occupant’s head lags behind for a fraction of a second; the neck absorbs the difference.
 That is whiplash, and it can occur at speeds as low as 8 mph.
 At higher speeds, rear end crashes add concussions, spinal injuries, and seat back failures to the picture.

 Head on collisions